awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-reboot.md

 **Create idempotent scripts**

 When developing scripts that reboot managed instances, make the scripts idempotent so the script execution continues where it left off after the reboot\.
 Idempotent scripts manage state and validate if the action was performed or not\.
-This prevents a step from running multiple times when it is only intended to run once\.
+This prevents a step from running multiple times when it's only intended to run once\.

 Here is an outline example of an idempotent script the reboots the instance multiple times\.